 Fishing is permitted in the lakes and lagoons in Forest Park, except where restrictions are posted.
 A valid Missouri fishing license is required.
 Fishing is not permitted in the Fish Hatchery, except through programs administered by the Missouri Department of Conservation.

-Are walkers and runners allowed to be on the asphalt path?
+Are walkers and runners allowed to be on the asphalt path often used by cyclists?

 Yes.
 Forest Park's popular dual path around the Park has both asphalt and gravel surfaces.
 While the former is more often home to cyclists and the latter is more often home to runners/walkers, visitors are free to use either.
 Within the Park, the mutli-use asphalt connector paths also welcome multiple uses.
-All Forest Park path users are encouraged to be respectful and responsible as they share the path.
+All Forest Park path users are encouraged to be respectful and responsible as they share the path they're using.
 As a pedestrian, please be aware that cyclists, rollerbladers and runners may pass on your left – walking single file will help make room for everyone.

 Are there bike rentals?

 Can I fly a drone in Forest Park?

 If you are interested in flying a drone in Forest Park, you must first obtain a letter of approval from the FAA.
 Secondly, you will need to submit an application for a City of St. Louis Board of Public Service (Secretary's Office in Room 300 City Hall) for a BPS Permit.
 With your application, you will need to submit a copy of your pilot's license, drone specs and a certificate of insurance for $1,000,000.
 Please contact the Department of Parks, Recreation and Forestry at 314.289.5300 with additional questions.

 Can I bring my own boat or kayak?